dbarrosop/sir/docs/how_to_generic/pmacct.rst

 .. warning:: Don't forget to replace ``$PMACCT_IP`` with the IP of the server where you are running pmacct and ``$AS`` with your own AS.

-.. note:: If you want you can configure several ASR's pointing to the same SIR agent.
-The only thing you have to change is in pmacct's configuration the parameter ``bgp_daemon_max_peers`` to the number of ASR's that you are going to configure.
+.. note:: If you want you can configure several routers pointing to the same SIR agent.
+The only thing you have to
+          change is in pmacct's configuration the parameter ``bgp_daemon_max_peers`` to the number of routrs that you are going to configure.